emilyykim5/emilyykim5.github.io/_pages/about.md

 ---
 **Welcome!**

-My name is Emily Kim, and I'm a sophomore at Harvard College studying computer science on the pre-med track.
-My interests range from biotech to environmental justice to machine learning.
+My name is Emily Kim, and I'm a sophomore at Harvard College studying computer science.

 **Industry**

 This past summer, I worked at [Regeneron](https://www.regeneron.com/) as a data science intern on the Digital Health Technologies team.
-Using Microsoft platforms like Excel, Power Automate, and Sharepoint, I streamlined workflows and created database to manage and organize data for Regeneron’s Clinical Outcomes Assessments and Digital Biomarkers technologies.
+Using Microsoft platforms like Excel, Power Automate, and Sharepoint, I streamlined workflows and designed data architecture for Regeneron’s Clinical Outcomes Assessments and Digital Biomarkers technologies.

 **Research**